 - Add the ground bread to the banana mixture and stir until combined.
-The ratio of banana to bread should be about 1:1,one loaf of bread and one banana per person or per serving.
+The ratio of banana to bread should be about 1:1,one loaf of bread (a 20 cm Arabic loaf of bread but you can use pita too )and one banana per person or per serving.

 - Add the ghee,half of the cream and the honey and mix until fully incorporated